Family Pay Option FAQs

 What if I decide to drop a course?

-Drop/refund deadlines for College Now students differ from drop/refund deadlines posted on the registrar's website for undergraduate students.
-Your College Now program adviser will inform you of the deadlines and send periodic reminders to your Cedarville University email account.
+Drop/refund deadlines for Dual Enrollment students differ from drop/refund deadlines posted on the registrar's website for undergraduate students.
+Your Dual Enrollment program adviser will inform you of the deadlines and send periodic reminders to your Cedarville University email account.
 If you have questions about the drop/refund process, contact your program adviser.

-Before dropping a course, consult with your College Now program adviser and with your high school guidance counselor, carefully considering the impact on both high school graduation requirements and your college transcript.
+Before dropping a course, consult with your Dual Enrollment program adviser and with your high school guidance counselor, carefully considering the impact on both high school graduation requirements and your college transcript.
 You may need to consider the impact on high school athletic eligibility.

 To initiate the process of dropping a course, contact your program adviser.

-When does eligibility for College Now pricing end?
+When does eligibility for Dual Enrollment pricing end?

-College Now pricing extends through Cedarville University's spring semester of a student's senior year (the fourth year) of high school, even if that student completes his/her graduation requirements at some later time in the summer.
-The University retains the right to determine that a student should be considered a high school graduate and therefore no longer eligible for College Now pricing.
+Dual Enrollment pricing extends through Cedarville University's spring semester of a student's senior year (the fourth year) of high school, even if that student completes his/her graduation requirements at some later time in the summer.
+The University retains the right to determine that a student should be considered a high school graduate and therefore no longer eligible for Dual Enrollment pricing.

 I am home schooled.
 What if I decide to extend my high school education to a 5th year?